Application | Frequently Asked Questions

-Enroll your student in YA’s FREE Summer Arts and Learning Academy!
+Enroll your student in our FREE Summer Arts & Learning Academy!

 Baltimore City Public School’s elementary grades summer program operated by Young Audiences gives students a once in once-in-a-lifetime opportunity to spend their summer learning from the best teachers and professional teaching artists our state has to offer—all while having fun!

-Students have the opportunity to imagine, create, and express who they are through the arts and try on art forms they never imagined—from poetry, hip hop music, and acting to drumming, pottery-making, and dance!
-They will explore math and literacy in a unique arts-integrated environment that prevents the summer learning slide, allows them to develop socially and emotionally, and expands their personal creative process.
-After summer, students who attend most of the 5-week program come back to school ahead of their peers in math and reading.
+Students will explore math and literacy in a unique arts-integrated environment that prevents summer learning loss, allows them to develop socially and emotionally, and expands their personal creative process.
+After summer, students who attended most of the program came back to school ahead of their peers in math and reading!

 The full-day, five-week program is an action-packed, highly engaging summer learning experience for students currently in grades PreK-5.

 Monday – Friday